os-climate/os_c_data_commons/os-c-data-commons-developer-guide.md

 ## Project templates

 The project template used as a starting point for new repositories can be found here: [project template][1].
-Based on the [Cookiecutter Data Science][2] approach, it ties together data scientist needs (e.g. data, notebooks, models) and DevOps engineers needs (e.g. manifests).
+It ties together data scientist needs (e.g. data, notebooks, models) and DevOps engineers needs (e.g. manifests).
 Having structure in a project ensures all the pieces required for the ML and DevOps lifecycles are present and easily discoverable.

 ## Tutorial Steps